ivmai/bdwgc/README.md

 compute this value.)
 Client code may include "gc.h", which defines all of the following, plus many others.

- 1) `GC_malloc(nbytes)`
-    - Allocate an object of size nbytes.
+  1. `GC_malloc(bytes)` - Allocate an object of a given size.
 Unlike malloc, the object is cleared before being returned to the user.  `GC_malloc` will invoke the garbage collector when it determines this to be appropriate.
   GC_malloc may return 0 if it is unable to acquire sufficient space from the operating system.
 This is the most probable consequence of running out of space.
 Other possible consequences are that a function call will fail due to lack of stack space, or that the collector will fail in other ways because it cannot maintain its internal data structures, or that a crucial system process will fail and take down the machine.
 Most of these possibilities are independent of the malloc implementation.

- 2) `GC_malloc_atomic(nbytes)`
-     - Allocate an object of size nbytes that is guaranteed not to contain any pointers.
+  2. `GC_malloc_atomic(bytes)` - Allocate an object of a given size that is guaranteed not to contain any pointers.
 The returned object is not guaranteed to be cleared.
 (Can always be replaced by `GC_malloc`, but results in faster collection times.
 The collector will probably run faster if large character arrays, etc. are allocated with `GC_malloc_atomic` than if they are statically allocated.)

- 3) `GC_realloc(object, new_size)`
-    - Change the size of object to be `new_size`.
+  3. `GC_realloc(object, new_bytes)` - Change the size of object to be of
+  a given size.
 Returns a pointer to the new object, which may, or may not, be the same as the pointer to the old object.
 The new object is taken to be atomic if and only if the old one was.
-If the new object is composite and larger than the original object,then the newly added bytes are cleared (we hope).
+If the new object is composite and larger than the original object then the newly added bytes are cleared (we hope).
 This is very likely to allocate a new object, unless `MERGE_SIZES` is defined in gc_priv.h.
-Even then, it is likely to recycle the old object only if the object is grown in small additive increments (which, we claim, is generally bad coding practice.)
+Even then, it is likely to recycle the old object only if the object is grown in small additive increments (which, we claim, is generally bad coding practice).

- 4) `GC_free(object)`
-    - Explicitly deallocate an object returned by `GC_malloc` or `GC_malloc_atomic`.
+  4. `GC_free(object)` - Explicitly deallocate an object returned by
+  `GC_malloc` or `GC_malloc_atomic`, or friends.
 Not necessary, but can be used to minimize collections if performance is critical.
 Probably a performance loss for very small objects (<= 8 bytes).

- 5) `GC_expand_hp(bytes)`
-     - Explicitly increase the heap size.
-(This is normally done automatically if a garbage collection failed to `GC_reclaim` enough memory.
+  5. `GC_expand_hp(bytes)` - Explicitly increase the heap size.
+(This is normally done automatically if a garbage collection failed to reclaim enough memory.
 Explicit calls to `GC_expand_hp` may prevent unnecessarily frequent collections at program startup.)

- 6) `GC_malloc_ignore_off_page(bytes)`
-     - Identical to `GC_malloc`, but the client promises to keep a pointer to the somewhere within the first 256 bytes of the object while it is live.
+  6. `GC_malloc_ignore_off_page(bytes)` - Identical to `GC_malloc`, but the
+  client promises to keep a pointer to the somewhere within the first 256 bytes of the object while it is live.
 (This pointer should normally be declared volatile to prevent interference from compiler optimizations.)
-This is the recommended way to allocate anything that is likely to be larger than 100 KB or so.  (`GC_malloc` may result in failure to reclaim such objects.)
+  This is the recommended way to allocate anything that is likely to be larger than 100 KB or so.  (`GC_malloc` may result in a failure to reclaim such objects.)

- 7) `GC_set_warn_proc(proc)`
-     - Can be used to redirect warnings from the collector.
+  7. `GC_set_warn_proc(proc)` - Can be used to redirect warnings from the collector.
 Such warnings should be rare, and should not be ignored during code development.

- 8) `GC_enable_incremental()`
-     - Enables generational and incremental collection.
+  8. `GC_enable_incremental()` - Enables generational and incremental
+  collection.
 Useful for large heaps on machines that provide access to page dirty information.
 Some dirty bit implementations may interfere with debugging (by catching address faults) and place restrictions on heap arguments to system calls (since write faults inside a system call may not be handled well).

+  9. `GC_register_finalizer(object, proc, data, 0, 0)` and friends - Allow for
- 9) Several routines to allow for registration of finalization code.
-    User supplied finalization code may be invoked when an object becomes unreachable.
-To call `(*f)(obj, x)` when obj becomes inaccessible, use `GC_register_finalizer(obj, f, x, 0, 0);`
+  registration of finalization code.
+User supplied finalization code (`(*proc)(object, data)`) is invoked after object becomes unreachable.
   For more sophisticated uses, and for finalization ordering issues, see gc.h.

 The global variable `GC_free_space_divisor` may be adjusted up from it default value of 3 to use less space and more collection time, or down for